Domestic rabbit: Meat rabbits

 Rabbits have been raised for commercial meat production in various parts of the world since at least the early 1900s.
 Intensive efforts to efficiently farm rabbits for meat began in the 1920s in southern California, and developed through the use of techniques such as artificial insemination in addition to the general advancement of rabbit veterinary medicine, nutritional needs and disease control.
-Breeds such as the New Zealand and Californian are frequently utilized for meat in commercial rabbitries.
+Breeds such as the New Zealand and Californian are frequently utilised for meat in commercial rabbitries.
 These breeds have efficient metabolisms and grow quickly; they are ready for slaughter by approximately 14 to 16 weeks of age.
 The main consumer of rabbit meat in the world was China, as of 2017, though the production of rabbit meat in China has decreased by 33.8% from 2010 to 2020, and global production has decreased by 24.1% over the same period.

 Rabbit fryers are the most common type of rabbit sold for meat, and make up more than 85% of the market share.
 They are raised to roughly 2 months of age, and weigh between 1.7–2 kg live weight.
 Rabbit roasters, stewers and "mature rabbits" make up a less defined category with a smaller portion of the market share.
 They generally have a live weight of over 1.8 kg and are raised to over 6 months of age.
 Stewers have been additionally described as rabbits weighing over 3 kg and as a category marketed at a lower price than fryers.
 Some rabbit farmers opt to sell the skins of slaughtered rabbits to supplement income; the skins of meat rabbits may be dried with heat alone and are often sold without tanning.

 Wool rabbits

 Rabbits such as the Angora, American Fuzzy Lop, and Jersey Wooly produce wool.
 However, since the American Fuzzy Lop and Jersey Wooly are both dwarf breeds, only the much larger Angora breeds such as the English Angora, Satin Angora, Giant Angora, and French Angoras are used for commercial wool production.
-Their long fur is sheared, combed, or plucked (gently pulling loose hairs from the body during molting) and then spun into yarn used to make a variety of products.
-Angora sweaters can be purchased in many clothing stores and is generally mixed with other types of wool due to the poor durability of angora fibers on their own.
+Their long fur is sheared, combed, or plucked (gently pulling loose hairs from the body during moulting) and then spun into yarn used to make a variety of products.
+Angora sweaters can be purchased in many clothing stores and is generally mixed with other types of wool due to the poor durability of angora fibres on their own.